AJONES8/PEMAD_CRB_NTAP_RESTRICTOR_ROPE_EXP/FMRD_CRB_NTAP_Restrictor_Rev_Oct_v1.md

 # Ordination of stations

-I’m using the lat 4 digits of the station code to plot out the catches in space.
+We’re using the lat 4 digits of the station code to plot out the catches in space.
 The species values are shown in red to highlight the specific catch elements that are driving patterns.
 I was thinking about this as maybe a way to double check for stations or pairs of stations that are